Codeception/codeception.github.com/_posts/2015-09-04-using-codeception-for-symfony-projects.markdown

 Codeception Testing Framework from its roots was a plugin of symfony 1 framework.
 Today Codeception is powered by Symfony components and can be used to run functional tests for practically any popular PHP framework.

-Why would you someone ever choose Codeception if Symfony is already have mature testing infrastructure.
+Why would you someone ever choose Codeception if Symfony already has mature testing infrastructure.
 Well, here are our reasons.
 Codeception tests are:

 * **fast**, as each functional/integration test is wrapped into transaction using Doctrine ORM
 * **scenario-driven**, it means that tests are linear, described in easy to get PHP DSL